 Dabbing Medical Cannabis Concentrates

 A “dab” is a cannabis concentrate (hash oil, budder, shatter, wax, etc.) that you heat to a high temperature and inhale.
 The delivery devices vary, but they tend to be complicated and usually involve the use of a butane torch.
 Also, concentrates can contain as much as 90 percent THC, so you will get a very high dose of psychoactive compounds.

 This method is NOT recommended for patients with a low THC tolerance or those new to cannabis medications!

 We truly hope you enjoy your exploration of medical marijuana.
-If you have any questions feel free to come into our stores and speak with one of our knowledgeable budtenders.
+If you have any questions feel free to come into one of our Denver marijuana dispensaries and speak with one of our knowledgeable budtenders.